devgateway/www.developmentgateway.org/_posts/2009-11-25-aid-transparency-tool-launched-to-improve-donor-coordination-in-nicaragua.md

 created: 1259170599
 old_path: news/aid-transparency-tool-launched-improve-donor-coordination-nicaragua
 title: Aid transparency tool launched to improve donor coordination in Nicaragua
-lede: Development Gateway announced today the successful launch of the upgraded ODAnic and the release of the 2008 EU Blue Book.
+excerpt: Development Gateway announced today the successful launch of the upgraded ODAnic and the release of the 2008 EU Blue Book.
 ODAnic is a publicly available online tool that facilitates donor coordination, aid transparency, and the management of aid information in Nicaragua.